hashicorp/consul/website/source/docs/guides/index.html.md

 * [Adding/Removing Servers](/docs/guides/servers.html) - This guide covers how to safely add and remove Consul servers from the cluster.
 This should be done carefully to avoid availability outages.

+* [Agent Communication Encryption](/docs/guides/agent-encryption.html) - This guide covers how to encrypt both gossip and RPC communication.

 * [Autopilot](/docs/guides/autopilot.html) - This guide covers Autopilot, which provides automatic operator-friendly management of Consul servers.

 * [Bootstrapping](/docs/guides/bootstrapping.html) - This guide covers bootstrapping a new datacenter.
 This covers safely adding the initial Consul servers.